dabonetn/Apple2Card-Dan-CR-Board-/README.md

 ![Apple2Card](pics/DAN2Controller.jpg)

-# PCBs
+# Gerber Files & PCBs
-The gerbers for the PCB are in the [Apple2Card/Gerber](/Apple2Card/Gerber) directory.
-You can directly send the [Apple2Card-Gerber.zip](/Apple2Card/Gerber/Apple2Card-Gerber.zip) to a PCB service like JLCPCB or PCBway, for example.
+You can directly download and send the [Apple2Card-Gerber-v1.1.1.zip](/Apple2Card/Gerber/Apple2Card-Gerber-v1.1.1.zip) to a PCB service like JLCPCB or PCBway, for example.

 ![Apple2Card](Apple2Card/Apple2Card.png)